microsoft/PowerToys/doc/specs/File-diff-spec.md

 ## 4. Open questions

 * Will this be a standalone utility or under another PowerToys utility?
-* Can you launch this as standalone application
+* Can you launch this as standalone application?
   * If yes Should we add this function also to other utilities?